Tesco boss forgoes bonus after poor UK results

 ($1 = 0.6328 British pounds)

-(Additional reporting by Anjuli Davies and Chris Vellacott; Editing by Mark Potter and David Cowell)
+(Additional reporting by Anjuli Davies and Chris Vellacott; Editing by Mark Potter)